kartikjoshi2077/drug-review-sentiment-analysis/README.md

 # BERT Sentiment Analysis
-This repository contains a sentiment analysis project using a BERT model after training it on a dataset of FDA Drug Reviews.
+This repository contains a sentiment analysis project using a BERT model after training it on a dataset of UCI ML Drug Reviews from Kaggle (https://www.kaggle.com/datasets/jessicali9530/kuc-hackathon-winter-2018).
 All credit for the dataset goes to the respective owners.
 There is also a seperate dataset for testing the model.

 The notebook can be tweaked to give labeled and/or probabilistic sentiment score of a review.
 The model itself is sophisticated but I would say there is significant room for improvement given more resources for training the model.